MastodonC/spruce-leaf/README.md

 1.  div

-    Specifies div in html in which the map should be placed.
+    Specifies name of a section in html document in which the map will be placed.

 2.  view